alecsavvy/yellowpaper/src/glossary.md

 ### audiusd

-The premiere implementation of the Open Audio Protocol, written in golang.
+The flagship implementation of the Open Audio Protocol, written in golang.

-### Audius Mainnet
+### Audius
-**Aliases:** Audius Network, Production, Audius App
+**Aliases:** Mainnet, Audius Network, Production, App, L1

 The live network built atop audiusd, used as the primary reference point throughout this yellow paper.

+### Proof of Work
+**Aliases:** POW

+The recording and verification that a validator has been alive and supporting the network.

+### Proof of Storage
+**Aliases:** POS

+The recording and verification that a validator has been storing files and can stream them on demand.

+### Proof of Work and Storage
+**Aliases:** POWS

+All the Proof of {blank} systems rolled into one.

 ---